vektorious/cm-curriculum/_articles/licenses-and-standards/oh-licenses.md

 ### Content

-What’s the best license for your project, cover the most common ones and tools to help people decide
+- Hardware licenses available (TAPR, Solderpad, CERN-OH)
+- Comparison
+- Examples of projects using different licenses

-### {{ site.assignment }} Do something!
+### {{ site.assignment }} Choose a license for your hardware design

 ### Resources